-William Christodoulou and Sukhman Dulay of Cyder is putting the “personal” back into personal data, providing both agency and compensation for users for how their data is used.
+William Christodoulou and Sukhman Dulay of Cyder are putting the “personal” back into personal data, providing both agency and compensation for users for how their data is used.

 We live in a world drowning in data; our data.